1,000+ Opportunities

 © 2026 San Diego County District Attorney's Office

-Based on current listing details, eligibility includes: Business license or nonprofit status with minimum 1 year of operation in San Diego County.
+According to the current listing, eligibility includes: Business license or nonprofit status with minimum 1 year of operation in San Diego County.
 Must have valid industry licenses, permits, and insurance, and comply with employment and safety laws.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.